modo-lv/caves-of-qud-mods/README.md

 The main goal of this mod is to add a little bit of realism and some benefit to engaging with aspects of the game that aren't part of your build trajectory.

-# Mod menu
+## Mod menu

 Wish (`Ctrl+W` by default) for `SkillTraining` to display the mod's main menu, where you can:
-* See and reset training point progress for each trainable skill.
+* See and modify training point progress for each trainable skill.
 * Unlearn known skills, with or without refunding the skill points.

-# In detail
+# Details

-* In-game actions that train certain skills increase a special training point value every time it is performed (see below for more details).
-When the training point value reaches or exceeds the value of the corresponding skill, that skill is automatically unlocked.
+* In-game actions that train certain skills increase a special training point value every time they are performed.
+When the training point value reaches or exceeds the cost of the corresponding skill, that skill is automatically unlocked.
+  * If the skill has an attribute requirement, it won't be unlocked until that requirement is met and  another training event has occured after that.
-* Most training targets "base" skills that unlock a whole skill tree (and in most cases also the first skill in the tree, if it has 0 cost).
+* (Most) training targets "base" skills that unlock a whole skill category (including the initial 0-point skill, if present).
+  * There is no training for [Acrobatics](https://wiki.cavesofqud.com/wiki/Acrobatics), [Endurance](https://wiki.cavesofqud.com/wiki/Endurance), [Self-discipline](https://wiki.cavesofqud.com/wiki/Self-discipline) and [Tactics](https://wiki.cavesofqud.com/wiki/Tactics) trees; only individual skills [Swimming](https://wiki.cavesofqud.com/wiki/Swimming) and [Deft Throwing](https://wiki.cavesofqud.com/wiki/Deft_Throwing) can be trained.
 * Skill points and training points are completely independent of each other.
-Training a skill does not make it cheaper to purchase with points, nor do any spent or unspent skill points affect the practical training.
+Training a skill does not make it cheaper to purchase with points, nor does spending skill points affect the practical training in any other skill.
-* Each of the following categories has its own rate of training (how quickly the skill can be unlocked), configurable in mod's options.
-* Skill unlocks only happen at the moment of training.
-For example, if you have fully trained a skill, but it hasn't unlocked because of an attribute requirement, you will need to train again after meeting the requirement to trigger the unlock.

-## Customs and Folklore

-[Customs and Folklore] is trained whenever you gain reputation from a water ritual.
-Note that unlocking it requires at least 19 Intelligence.
-It can still be trained, but will only unlock once the requirement is met.

-## Cooking

-Cooking meal trains the [Cooking and Gathering](https://wiki.cavesofqud.com/wiki/Cooking_and_Gathering) skill.
-"Tasty" meals double the point increase.

 ## Melee weapons

-Using melee weapons in combat can train their corresponding base skills ([Axe](https://wiki.cavesofqud.com/wiki/Axe), [Cudgel](https://wiki.cavesofqud.com/wiki/Cudgel), [Short Blade](https://wiki.cavesofqud.com/wiki/Short_Blade) or [Long Blade](https://wiki.cavesofqud.com/wiki/Long_Blade)), as well as single or multi weapon fighting.
+Using melee weapons in combat trains their corresponding base skills ([Axe](https://wiki.cavesofqud.com/wiki/Axe), [Cudgel](https://wiki.cavesofqud.com/wiki/Cudgel), [Short Blade](https://wiki.cavesofqud.com/wiki/Short_Blade) or [Long Blade](https://wiki.cavesofqud.com/wiki/Long_Blade)).

 A melee weapon skill training increases every time you attack an enemy, if all the following are true:
 * The target is successfully hit (with or without damage).